Ssriram83/cloud-endure-workshop/content/0_PreRequisites/2_SetupCE.md

 +++
-title = "Register for CloudEndure "
-weight = 2
+title = "Register for CloudEndure" weight = 2
 +++
 ----------------